Independence Day (Young Justice)

 "Independence Day" is the first episode of the animated television series Young Justice, which first aired on November 26, 2010 alongside the episode "Fireworks" as part of an hour-long special.
 The episode features Young Justice team members Robin, Aqualad, Superboy, and Kid Flash, while Miss Martian and Artemis joined later in the series.
-References to the cartoons Super Friends, Justice League and Teen Titans appear in the episode.
+References to the animated series Super Friends, Justice League and Teen Titans appear in the episode.
 "Independence Day" won an Emmy Award for Individual Achievement in Animation.

 Plot

-On the Fourth of July, Batman, The Flash, Aquaman, and Green Arrow, along with their respective proteges Robin, Kid Flash, Aqualad and Speedy, each defeat a villain with ice powers, the latter in each duo telling the former how important the day is to them.
-Later, they all go to the Hall of Justice in Washington D.C. so that the proteges can be granted complete access to the Hall and officially inducted into the Justice League by Martian Manhunter and Red Tornado.
-The mentors prepare to step out for a discussion of the day's events, but Speedy furiously decides he has had enough with the League and media disregarding the proteges as "sidekicks", revealing to the other young heroes that the Hall of Justice is a front for the league's real headquarters that is in space before leaving.
+On the Fourth of July, Batman, the Flash, Aquaman, and Green Arrow, along with their respective proteges Robin, Kid Flash, Aqualad, and Speedy, each defeat a villain with ice powers, the latter in each duo telling the former how important the day is to them.
+Later, they all go to the Hall of Justice in Washington, D.C. so that the proteges can be granted complete access to the Hall and officially inducted into the Justice League by Martian Manhunter and Red Tornado.
+The mentors prepare to step out for a discussion of the day's events, but Speedy furiously decides he has had enough with the League and media disregarding the proteges as "sidekicks", revealing to the other young heroes that the Hall of Justice is a front for the League's real headquarters that is in space before leaving.
 The young heroes are put into disbelief about the mentors keeping such things from them, and Superman contacts the mentors about a fire at Project Cadmus.
-Batman mentions how he always had suspicions about Project Cadmus, but as he considers using the opportunity to investigate it, Zatara subsequently contacts the League for their full support to help him stop Wotan from blotting out the sun.
+Batman mentions how he always had suspicions about Cadmus, but as he considers using the opportunity to investigate it, Zatara subsequently contacts the League for their full support to help him stop Wotan from blotting out the sun.
 The mentors decide to let the fire department handle the fire and focus on stopping Wotan.
-As the mentors leave, they order the young heroes to stay put, but Robin suggests they investigate Project Cadmus and solve the case before the League does.
+As the mentors leave, they order the young heroes to stay put, but Robin suggests they investigate Cadmus and solve the case before the League does.
 They all agree and the trio sets off.

 The three arrive at Cadmus Labs, saving the scientists from the fire and subsequently discovering an army of genetically engineered creatures used as weapons by Cadmus.
 They encounter Cadmus head of security Guardian, who is being mind-controlled by Cadmus' "genomorphs".
 Following a narrow escape, the three discover Project Kr, a teenage clone of Superman engineered by Cadmus and fed info by genomorphs.
 They are captured by Dr. Mark Desmond.